KishanBapodra/3D-Modelling-Animation/Render/Readme.md

 ### Models created

 The four main models I have created are:
-1.  **Human like Robot (Wall-F)** --> Complex robot that I have made using mirror modifier since the robot is symmetrical and has a lot of details.
+1.  **Human like Robot (Wall-F)** --> Complex robot.
+For the face, arms and legs I have used the mirror modifier since the it is symmetrical and has a lot of details, saving time.
+The arms and neck are created using an array modifier.
 2.  **UFO** --> Used simple UV spheres and added subdivision modifers and smooth shading.
 To create the UFO look I used proportional editing and raised the center of UFO.
+Also used UV spheres to create models for the light of UFO.
 3.  **Simple Robot (Wall-B)** --> Simple model of a pyramid-shaped robot inspired from the show love,death + robots.
+I have made a small UV sphere with a centre of white material to emulate a camera as an eye for the robot.
-4.  **Cactus and Desert Plane** --> Simple cactus model made using cylinder shape by extruding and duplicating.
+4.  **Cactus and Desert Plane** --> Simple cactus model made by extruding and duplicating the base cylinder shape.

 ### Materials and Textures
 - For each model I have separately created materials adding different colors.